reeselevine/litmus-generator/README.md

 ### WebGPU
 WebGPU's shading language is called WGSL.
 This tool supports WGSL shader generation out of the box, with no additional dependencies.
 To generate a WGSL shader, run `python3 litmusgenerator.py --backend wgsl <path-to-config-file>`.

-### OpenCL (WIP)
+### OpenCL
 OpenCL kernels are supported with no additional dependencies.
 To generate an OpenCL shader, run `python3 litmusgenerator.py --backend opencl <path-to-config-file>`.

-### Vulkan (WIP)
+### Vulkan
 Vulkan's shading language is called SPIR-V. Since SPIR-V is an intermediate representation, this tool does not generate SPIR-V directly.
-Instead, the tool first generates an OpenCL kernel and uses [clspv](https://github.com/google/clspv) to compile to SPIR-V. Therefore, for Vulkan test generation to work correctly clspv must be available as an executable on your system.
+Instead, the tool first generates an OpenCL kernel and uses [clspv](https://github.com/google/clspv) to compile to SPIR-V. Therefore, for Vulkan test generation to work correctly clspv must be available on your PATH.
+If cslpv is not available, the tool will still generate an OpenCL kernel.
 To generate a SPIR-V shader, run `python3 litmusgenerator.py --backend vulkan <path-to-config-file>`.

 ## Running a Test
 After generating your shaders, you probably want to run them.
 Depending on the target backend, the process for doing so will differ.
 To understand more about how the shaders actually work and their motivation, see [this](https://docs.google.com/presentation/d/1Gr8zbiE8yfBaijAqniv_rJbvs_mJzKapvfBoHkTZNjQ/edit) presentation.